In 1990 there was no relationship between someone’s weight or diabetes and their income. It would have been funny to have that kind of conversation.

 For example, white women who dropped their body mass index score (BMI) – a standard measure of obesity – by 10 points saw a wealth increase of $11,880.
 White men saw an increase of $12,720 for a similar drop, while black women increased wealth by $4,480.

-The study appears online in the “Articles in Press” section of the journal Economics and Human Biology.
+The study appears in the Journal Economics and Human Biology.

 The study used data involving about 7,300 people who participated in the National Longitudinal Survey of Youth, which is funded primarily by the U.S. Bureau of Labor Statistics.
 The NLSY is a nationally representative survey of people nationwide conducted by Ohio State ‘s Center for Human Resource Research.